— Don’t Worry Appleton

 By the discernment of spirits is meant the process by which we examine, in the light of faith and in the connaturality of love, the nature of the spiritual states we experience in ourselves and in others.
 The purpose of such examination is to decide, as far as possible, which of the movements we experience lead us to the Lord and to a more perfect service of Him and our brothers, and which deflect us from this goal.³

-But to return to the idea of reincarnation, many believers say that destructive personality traits carry over from past to present lives.
+To return to the idea of reincarnation, many believers say destructive personality traits carry over from past to present lives.
 Within Catholic mystical theology, however, bad things experienced in one’s present life could be taken as evidence of demonic obsession or possession.
 In the Catholic sense, obsession is the unhealthy and significant influence of evil spiritual powers or beings, whereas possession is a permanent, temporary or sporadic loss of self-control due to spiritual attack.

 Surely there had to have been some special point of origin?
 But no. What was needed was a more panoramic view in which the universe, past, present, and future, was seen as having always been there–a permanent, all-encompassing, space-time eternity.
 Of course, it was natural for man, whose left-brain consciousness produced the illusion of “passing” time to think of past and future as somehow different in status.
 To dwell, moreover, on that elusive moment called now which transformed the potentiality of future events into the actuality of the past.
 But “now” was, in truth, only a chimera.
 Every point in space and time coexisted with equal importance.
 The future was there from the beginning as surely as was the past.5

-Like Darling, many theologians, mystics, philosophers and artists speak to the possibility of intimate connections among space, time and eternity.
+Like Darling, many theologians, mystics, philosophers, and artists speak to the possibility of intimate connections among space, time and eternity.
 The German mystic Meister Eckhart (1260-1327) wrote:

 The now wherein God made the first man, and the now wherein the last man disappears, and the now I am speaking in, all are the same in God, where this is but the now.